JasonHuang8/aws-server-room-monitor/README.md

 Phase 6 – Extensions & Enhancements
 Add optional improvements like ML-based anomaly detection, EC2 deployment, metrics visualization, or CI/CD.

-I'll be iterating on this project in the open — if you're interested in seeing how I approach designing, structuring, and deploying cloud-first systems, feel free to follow along!

 ## Extensions & Future Work